 - National Alliance for Nutrition and Activity - www.schoolwellnesspolicies.org provides model school policies that will promote children’s health and well-being.

 6. Start a green school program at your school

 All schools can improve their environmental performance in some way.
 You can catalyze and support green programs at your school in a variety of ways.
 Many “green” schools have reported that their environmental programs have strengthened their school community in unpredictably positive ways, in addition to contributing to a healthier environment.
 Kids love the opportunity to be leaders and they are producing tangible results at their schools by reducing, recycling, reusing, composting and building their problem-solving skills.

 Learn about ways to empower your kids and your school to make a difference:

-- Green Purchasing Policies - Pass an environmentally friendly-purchasing policy at your school with ideas and sample policies from our Buying Guide.
-Also see Responsible Purchasing Network and model policies.
+- Green Purchasing Policies - www.newdream.org/procure/ - Pass an environmentally friendly-purchasing policy at your school with ideas and model policies from Center for New American Dream’s Institutional Purchasing Program.